zegetech/zegetech.github.io/_posts/2019-04-25-php-to-ruby.md

 Well, the focus of this piece isn't really confined to PHP developers moving to ruby but rather the switching between any language.
 I'm just putting the piece into context from what I have gone through in my transition.

 PHP has been around for decades and it poses an easier roadmap for new developers to get into the world of web development because of its huge and well developed ecosystem.
-It's normally the first web programming languages programming newbies are introduced to.
+It's normally the first web programming language programming newbies are introduced to.

 My primary development language has been PHP with Laravel being my main framework of development until I got lucky and got introduced to [Ruby](https://www.ruby-lang.org/) by our CEO Kariuku Gathitu 3 months ago.
 Lucky because of the sweetness and joy that Ruby brought into my development life - it is literally structured in a way that makes developers feel happy, few lines of code, lots of gems etc. I believe its creator, [Yukihiro Matsumoto](https://en.wikipedia.org/wiki/Yukihiro_Matsumoto) created it to make developers happy.